wballard/starphleet/index.md

 Then when running you get your site at `http://example.co/`, and your services at `http://example.co/todo` and `http://example.co/mail`.

+## Access Control Lists

+If you enable ldap or htpasswd authentication you can also limit a service to certain users.
+To enable per-user access to a service add a file to your service endpoint directory with the extension `.acl`.
+The file should contain a list of users separated by newlines.

+Example (`example.acl`):

+    jdoe
+    jjdoe
+    jsmith

+The above service endpoint would only allow three users access - all others will be prompted to login.

 ## Set up Multiversion Betas
 You can run more than one version of your service, and route users along to a different version based on their logged in HTTP identity.